Dual SIM Card

 - Go to Settings > Cellular > Default Voice Line to change your primary line.

-Setting up eSIM and Dual SIM on a Google Pixel
+Set up your eSIM on Google Pixel

-- Select Network & Internet.
+- Go to Settings > Network & Internet.

 What rate plans are available for the two lines?